-In today’s social media world, it is not hard to see how the masses regurgitate portions and slices of this vibrant and culture, while mislabeling it in the process.
+In today’s social media world, it is not hard to see how the masses regurgitate portions and slices of this vibrant culture, while mislabeling it in the process.

-I have been blessed to be raised in NYC and still share experiences with Graffiti pioneers, Breakin' icons, legendary DJ's and giant MC's.
-Allowing me to learn first hand what this culture is about.
+I have been blessed to be raised in NYC and still share experiences with Graffiti pioneers, Breakin' icons, legendary DJ's and giant MC's, allowing me to learn first hand what this culture is about.

-As a Graffiti Writer and Muralist i have seen how the visual aspect has transcended into all kinds of media.
-Being a 2nd generation member of the world renowned TATS cru, true graffiti legends, world Mural Kings and my mentors, my roots play a significant role in how i artistically express what this culture means and the content of what I teach in class.
+From the club scene, to performing internationally as a dancer and choreographer, I am fortunate to have so much to share.
+As a Graffiti Writer and Muralist I have seen how the visual aspect have transcended into all media.
+Being a 2nd generation member of the world renowned TATS cru, true graffiti legends, world Mural Kings and my mentors, my roots play a significant role in how I artistically express what this culture means and the content of what I teach in class.

 Students are only asked to show respect and be willing to participate when and if they feel comfortable.